UWC Procedures

 4.8 Hearing

 The hearing officer will begin the hearing by explaining the substance of the complaint and the specific university policy or policies allegedly violated.
-The hearing panel will then interview the parties and the witnesses, and each party’s advisor will have an opportunity to question, orally and directly, the other party and the other party’s witnesses.
+The hearing panel will then interview the parties and the witnesses, and each party’s advisor will have an opportunity to question, orally and directly, the other party and the witnesses.
 The hearing officer will enforce the following rules:

 • Under no circumstances may a party directly question another party or a witness.